Victoria is Australia’s largest exporter of food and fibre products and accounts for 26 percent of the country’s total exports.

 An import licence or certificate is an official document issued by a nation’s government which authorises particular goods and services to be imported into its territory.
 Examples of goods that are controlled by import licences or certificates include plant and animal products, food, textiles, art, technology and medicines.
 It is necessary to check the import licence and certificate requirements for your product prior to export.

-Food safety for exports
+Food safety and Biosecurity for export

 Sanitary and phytosanitary measures are applied by importing countries to protect human, animal or plant life from exotic diseases, contaminants or pests.
 The standards for sanitary and phytosanitary safety are set out by the WTO.
 The Sanitary and Phytosanitary Agreement, information for understanding the rules and an e-learning course are provided by the WTO.